 – high energy crackers

 – sanitation kits

 – radiological monitoring equipment, such as dosimeters and Geiger counters

 Marking and stocking was often accompanied by a ceremony and media attention, highlighting the public relations aspect of the survey.
-The program allowed the federal government to signal to the public that something was being done.
-Historian Alice George notes that it provided “the illusion of safety”.
+The program allowed the US government to signal to the public that something was being done.
+Historian Alice George notes that it provided the “illusion of safety”.

 The National Fallout Shelter Survey in numbers:

 By 1966, some 670,000 fallout shelter signs had been posted in and outside buildings across the United States.
 By 1969, some 100,000 buildings were marked, equating to a refuge capacity for some 104 million people.
 The survey was updated into the late 1970s.